shawn-iitb/SoC-Drivers-License/Week3/Assignment-3/README.md

 ## How to go about implementing

+**Write your solution in Memory.cpp and MMU.cpp(implementations of the above method).
+You can also submit the main.cpp you have used to test your implementation. **
 This is a mandatory part of the assignment.

 Your inputs would be Load and Store requests, which are basically the user telling, "Hey, put this value at this particular spot and map this id to it so that I can retrive it later if I want to".